 The Golden Rule: It’s a Two-Way Street

-Technology is a wonderful thing that allows you to leverage time and money to reach more people (who wouldn’t have known about you otherwise).
+Technology is a wonderful thing that allows you to leverage time and money to reach more people who wouldn’t have known about you otherwise.
 The downside to technology is that it also allows lenders to bombard realtors with all kinds of impersonal, canned marketing that they don’t want and don’t have time to pay attention to.